securedeveloper/create-editor/README.md

 _Note: the canvas element type is plain HTML `<div>`, not `<canvas>`_

-You will be given a HTML file with simple structure, and a server that allows you to upload and retrieve image.
-Instruction on how to run the server is included below.

-Kindly showcase your best design pattern of JS structure that is easy to understand for team collaboration.
-You are encouraged to use only pure JavaScript.
-If your design pattern needed a library, you are allow to do so given a good reason.
-Try finishing this test in **one day** and send it back to us.
-If you are not able to finish, do send us whatever you have done, we will evaluate accordingly.

 **Primary task**
 - app should works as the specification required
 - code and flow should be properly documented